NTIG-Uppsala/florist-website/README.md

 ## Programming Language
 - English function names and variable names
 - English comments
-- Comments before function
+- Comments before functions
-- If comment mid function write it 4 spaces after semicolon
+- If comment mid function write it 4 spaces after a semicolon
-- camelCasing on functions, variable names, id and more
+- camelCasing on functions, variable names, id, and more
 - File name camelCasing

 ### HTML